Designreris/project_nextjs_ecommerce_littlejohns/README.md

 ## Method

 1. Installed Next.js with Tailwind & TypeScript.
-I installed React-Icons for the sites various icons & component library Shadcn for user interactivity.
+Installed React-Icons for the sites various icons & component library Shadcn for user interactivity.
 2. Used Shadcn for main page carousel, added hardcoded pages for Main, SignIn/Register, Account, Order Page, Menu, Store Selectors, etc...
+3. Decided to use Vercel's Postgres and Prisma ORM to handle DB interactions.

 ## Todo